utkarshkolhe/fetch-reciept-analysis/README.md

  2. To execute the ETL process, simply run `python main.py` from the \src\ directory.

  ### Assuumptions Made
  1. Name in the brands.json is the product name and not brand name.
 Each product has one barcode. each brandcode can have multiple barcodes.
 Therefore each row in brands corresponds to a different item and not a brand.
+This is evident from entries like 'Quaker Chewy' and 'Quaker Popped Crisps'
  2. Each User can have only one role at any given time.
- 3. Barcode is unique.
+ 3. Barcode is unique per product.
+However this rule is violated in few places.
+ 4. Datafield types of certain datafields were assumed as show in the schema model.

  ## Task 1: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model /confif/config.json
  After examining the three JSON files provided thoroughly [Primary_Analysis](/1_Primary_Analysis.ipynb), I designed a structured relational model to efficiently store and query the data in a relational database.
 [Data_Model](/1_RelationalDataModel.png).